apache/nuttx/fs/mmap/README.txt

       each time that rammap() is called.
 Not very useful!

    b.
 The entire mapped portion of the file must be present in memory.
-      Since it is assumed the the MCU does not have an MMU, on-demanding paging in of file blocks cannot be supported.
+      Since it is assumed that the MCU does not have an MMU, on-demanding paging in of file blocks cannot be supported.
 Since the while mapped portion of the file must be present in memory, there are limitations in the size of files that may be memory mapped (especially on MCUs